 In addition, it is required that the stepparent seeking adoption is married to the custodial parent of the child.
 Under the Georgia Constitution, being involved in a domestic partnership is not adequate for the purpose of adopting your partner's child.
 Notably, there is no automatic right to adoption, at the discretion of the Superior Court judge.
 The judge may request a background check if he or she so chooses; adoption may be refused due to information uncovered in this process.

 Attorney Zezima has experience in family law since 1983, assisting stepparents in establishing their rights.
-To schedule a consultation with our Fulton County family law lawyer Anthony M. Zezima, contact us online or call us at 770-986-9364.
+To schedule a consultation with our Fulton County family law lawyer Anthony M. Zezima, contact us online or call us.